naufalchoirulaananda/cv-evaluator-project/README.md

 # CV Evaluator (Backend Case Study)

-This project was built as part of the Product Engineer (Backend) case study from Rakamin.
+This project was built as part of the Product Engineer (Backend) case study.

 The goal is to design a simple backend system that can automatically evaluate a candidate’s CV and project report based on a given job description and case study brief.